About the Indoors Use of Portable GNSS/GPS Antennas for Temporary Timing Reference Applications

 Major problems include:

-• Line-of-Sight Requirements: GNSS systems require a direct line of sight to the sky, with at least four satellites to triangulate a precise position.
+Line-of-Sight Requirements: GNSS systems require a direct (unobstructed) line of sight to the sky, with at least four satellites to triangulate a precise position.
 Indoor environments, with their numerous obstacles and lack of open sky view, hinder this requirement.

-• Poor Satellite Geometry (High PDOP): Roof and upper floors obstruct a large portion of the satellites available directly overhead, leaving the receiver to calculate time using only the sub-optimal arrangement of low-horizon satellites it can "see".
-Poor geometric dilution of precision (PDOP) directly degrades timing accuracy.
+Poor Satellite Geometry (High PDOP): The obstruction of large portion of the satellites available directly overhead, leave the receiver to calculate position using only the sub-optimal arrangement of low-horizon satellites it can "see".
+Poor geometric dilution of precision (PDOP) directly degrades location and timing accuracy.

 A Few Recommendations to Improve Your Odds